dynamodb-toolbox/dynamodb-toolbox/docs/docs/3-entities/2-actions/2-get-item/index.md

 ## Response

 The data is returned with the same response syntax as the [DynamoDB GetItem API](https://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_GetItem.html#API_GetItem_ResponseElements).
+If present, the returned item is formatted by the Entity.

 You can use the `GetItemResponse` type to explicitely type an object as a `GetItemCommand` response: